 You can even use metal studs if you like.

 3. Remember Your Playing Position

-The position you play for the team is an effective guide in buying the most suitable cleats for you.
+The position you play for the team is an effective guide in choosing the most suitable cleats for you.

 4. Take Note of the Upper Section of the Cleats

-The shoe part that laces up and grants you a confident fit, is called the upper.
+The shoe part that laces up and gives you a confident fit is called the upper.

 Now you know what to look out for when choosing your next soccer cleats to avoid discomfort.

 For more info on how to care for your cleats, check out one of my soccer cleat guides below.